About the Project

 The reason the Ocean is constantly being polluted and its health destroyed is mainly due to lack of education and awareness.
 It is DeepChange Project main objective to help educate and raise awareness of the fundamental role of the Ocean.
 Through teaching people and children to have an intimate relationship with the marine world we aim to give a conscience of safeguarding and protecting such an important part of earth’s life.

-Beach clean ups are essential to rise awareness and be more conscious about the consequences of our actions in our daily life, then have the options of how to act about it.
+Beach clean ups are essential to raise awareness and be more conscious about the consequences of our actions in our daily life, then have the options of how to act about it.

 Diana García, the founder of DeepChange Project is an Ocean lover, Oceanographer, Submersible Pilot, Freediving Instructor, Yoga Instructor and Marine Conservationist.